Comprehensive palliative and supportive care

 A multidisciplinary, international group of over 60 doctors who have extensive experience caring for chordoma patients.
 The group is responsible for developing and publishing consensus guidelines, based on all available medical and scientific evidence, for the treatment of primary and recurrent chordoma. recommendations

-Chordoma experts recommend that all chordoma patients’ care plans include Care given to improve the quality of life of patients who have a serious or life-threatening disease. from the time of diagnosis, through all stages of treatment, as well as after treatment ends.
+Chordoma experts recommend that all chordoma patients’ care plans include palliative care from the time of diagnosis, through all stages of treatment, as well as after treatment ends.

 No matter what treatment you have for your Tumor that has grown back after initial treatment.
 Recurrences can be isolated or multifocal, local or regional., palliative care can help address pain, mobility and functional issues, mental and emotional health, nutrition, and many other concerns to help you live well while managing your chordoma.